Vertigo and Levitate

 The Vertigo trail was built by

-Eagle Crest trail to the bottom of South Maple
+Eagle Crest trail to the bottom of the South Maple

 intermediate due to high speeds and high banked turns, but can be done by

-south side of Suncrest) about 0.1 mile west of the Eagle Crest trailhead.
+Eagle Crest trail a few feet apart, about 0.1 mile west of the Eagle Crest

 The top altitude is 6200 feet.

 County.
-Much of the trail is sun-exposed, but shady areas can hold
+Much of the area is sun-exposed, but shady areas can hold

 moisture in early spring.
 The usual riding season will be May through